NoeCors/NoeCors.github.io/_pages/cv.md

 	* 110/110 cum laude

-Work experience
+Teaching experience
 ======
 * 2019-2021: Academic Tutor for B.Sc in Statistics
   * University of Bologna

-* Summer 2020: Market Intelligence and Consumer Insight Internship
+* Teaching Tutor at course Modern statistic and big data analysis
-  * Nomisma
+  * University of Bologna

 Software
 ======